“The Fly” is a short story by Katherine Mansfield, published 1922.

 - He’s also a braggart.
 A rich, powerful man who is also a braggart is the worst kind of rich, powerful man.

 - But he is also pitiable in his own strange way.
-Braggarts are showing their weakness: They’re not as confident as they hope to appear.
+Braggarts are showing their shortcoming: They’re not as confident as they hope to appear.
 A man who brags about his possessions is making up for something very weak about himself.
 The reader draws this conclusion early (subconsciously, if nothing else) and so when we see his actions at the end, the ending is both surprising and expected.
 (The rule for endings.)

 - On second reading (or in hindsight) we understand that by fixating on objects, The Boss can avoid thinking about death.
 Objects cannot die.
 Flies can die.
 Flies are not objects.
 But he seems to consider the fly a kind of object, as a part of the room itself, until he is hit by its tiny death.